‘Just the beginning’: Student awarded half a million dollar scholarship to US but might not accept it

-Havelock North High School student and promising athlete Sofia Lumbreras has been offered a $500,000 scholarship to attend High Point University in North Carolina and will most likely turn it down.
+Havelock North High School student and promising athlete Sofia Lumbreras has been offered an NZ$500,000 scholarship to attend High Point University in North Carolina and will most likely turn it down.

 She said the offer from the US came “quite early” and is waiting on others before she makes her final decision.